fishsticks89/hw-topics-design-for-game/DESIGN.md

  - **Game Title:** "Four Player Pong"

 2. Purpose of the Game
  - **Goal:** The goal of players of Four Player Pong is to prevent the ball from exiting their side of the square field.
 It's a game that's simple to explain to friends and can scale to many people with a single device, leading to **network effects** and **growth**.
-- **Target Audience:** This game is easy to explain, making it suitable as a local multiplayer game (the people you are in local proximity to may not be seasoned gamers).
+- **Target Audience:** Four Player Pong is intended for people with three or more present friends that desire to play a group game of Pong.
+This game is easy to explain, making it suitable as a local multiplayer game (the people you are in local proximity to may not be seasoned gamers).

 3. Conceptualize the Design
 **Aesthetics**:
- - **Visual Style**: Contrary to the original Pong's design, four player pong should have a maximalist design that maximizes stimulation for idling players.
+ - **Visual Style**: Contrary to the original Pong's design, Four Player Pong should have a maximalist design that maximizes stimulation for idling players.
  - **Color Scheme:** Four Player Pong does not follow the convention of a color scheme as the full color wheel is used frequently in the design.
-However, every opportunity is taken to increase contrast and stimulation
+Every opportunity is taken to increase contrast and stimulation
  - **Typeography:** Comic Sans
  - **Layout:** Screen Arrangement:
     Game Area: The maze occipies the majority of the screen